I am a writer with a great interest in German Shepherds, cats, and animals in general. I hope you enjoy my articles.

-There are a couple things that you might want to keep in mind when you’re training your German Shepherd.
+There are a couple of things that you might want to keep in mind when you’re training your German Shepherd.
 These things can help to ensure that you and your dog maintain a healthy relationship and have the best training experience possible.

 - Don’t use unhealthy treats to train your dog, or they’ll get accustomed to the lack of nutrition and won’t like to eat healthy food.

 - When beginning to train, try to only train your dog with one person.
 If multiple people attempt to train it then it might get confused and not know who to listen to.
 The primary trainer should be the person spending the most time with the dog.

 Sam Shepards (author) from Europe on October 15, 2018: